stolostron/multicluster-global-hub/deploy/README.md

     export TRANSPORT_TYPE=kafka
     ```

-    1.  in case `sync-service` is set as transport, Set environment variable to hold the CSS host:
+    1. If `sync-service` is set as transport, set environment variable to hold the CSS host:
         ```
         export CSS_SYNC_SERVICE_HOST=...
         ```